RyanHouben98/portfolio-semester-7/docs/blind-edu/05-manage-and-control/01-project-plan.md

 ## Conclusion

-With this project plan we made a agreement of the scap with Dilana.
+With this project plan we made a agreement of the scope with Dilana.
 She also now know what to expect on the end of the semester what we will deliver.